andrew01144/OPA-tips/README.md

 ```
 ## TBD
 - Download the software: From www.cornelisnetworks.com, hover over 'Support', select 'Customer Center'.
 You may need to create an account.
 Go to the 'Release Library' and select 'Relase: Latest Release', 'Product: Omni-Path Software (Including Omni-Path Host Fabric Interface Driver', 'Operating System: RHEL 8.3'.
 Now select "Cornelis Omni-Path IFS Software - RHEL 8.3 - Release 10.11.0.0" and it will download the file: IntelOPA-IFS.RHEL82-x86_64.10.11.0.0.577.tgz.
-- Build and run OpenMPI
+- How to build and run OpenMPI
 - Run IMB and IntelMPI
 - Setup and test Advanced IP
 - Mention that most systems have 16 open contexts when idle